marcoverl/CVUserGuide/source/GettingStarted.rst

 -  In the Key Pairs section, select **Create Key Pair**.

-You will need to give the keypair a name, such as my\_key.
+You will need to give the keypair a name, such as *my\_key*.

 .. image:: ./images/create_keypair.png
    :align: center

-On completion of the operation, a file ''my\_key.pem'' will be downloaded to your computer.
+On completion of the operation, a file *my\_key.pem* will be downloaded to your computer.